40343450/SEMCourseworkGroupB/use_cases/use_case_28.md

-#Produce a Report of all the countries in the world organised by largest population to smallest
+#Generate Report of Number of People in the world who speak English.

 ##Goal
-As a user I would like to generate a report about all the countries in the world organised by largest population to smallest.
+As a user I would like to be provided a number of people who speak English.

 ##Scope
 Company.